Dev8683/pvsneslibwiki/Community-FAQ.md

 ### <a name="AboutPVsneslib_5"/>What is the goal of each tool ?

-- bin2txt : convert binary file (like an image) to text file to include it directly in your project
+- bin2txt : convert binary file to text file to include it directly in your project.
+It is used to include the file generated (with TASM tool) for spc700 CPU (audio) directly in PVSneslib source code.

 - gfx2snes : transform all kinds of graphics to resources in Super Nintendo format.
 This is a central tool used by PVSneslib to load sprites, maps or palettes.
 Remember you that we have a lot of constraints on SNES and each parameter of the tool is important !
 Parameters are divided in 3 groups : **g** for Graphics, **m** for Map, **p** for Palette.